-- A. Storage of the following hazardous substances for non-residential use in amounts of 35 gallons, or 55 gallons or more in instances where secondary containment is provided, shall be prohibited in all zones: - Petroleum hydrocarbon compounds including, but not limited to, gasoline, kerosene, diesel fuel, aviation fuel, jet fuel, propane and heating oil.
+- A. Storage of the following hazardous substances for non-residential use in amounts of 35 gallons, or 55 gallons or more in instances where secondary containment is provided, shall be prohibited in all wellhead protection zones: - Petroleum hydrocarbon compounds including, but not limited to, gasoline, kerosene, diesel fuel, aviation fuel, jet fuel, propane and heating oil.
 Notwithstanding this, self use on site is permitted provided that, in ground storage tanks in excess of 550 gallons must have secondary containment and active interstitial leak monitoring and alarm systems.
 Above ground and inside building tanks and containers in excess of 550 gallons must have secondary containment and the ability to monitor the interstitial space between the primary and secondary containers. - 2.
 Degreasing compounds and dry cleaning solvents including, but not limited to, trichloroethene, trichloroethane, trichloroethylene, perchloroethylene (also called tetrachloroethylene) and paint thinners. - 3.
 Herbicides, pesticides, insecticides and fertilizers in liquid or granular (solid) form. - 4.
-Formaldehyde and embalming compounds containing arsenic, zinc, mercury, copper, lead, silver, antimony, chloral or cyanogens, or of any compound containing any of these, or any poisonous alkaloid.

-- 5. Any other chemicals or chemical compounds formally identified by the Board of Supervisors or the Milford Township Planning Commission, as potential hazards. - 6.
+Formaldehyde and embalming compounds containing arsenic, zinc, mercury, copper, lead, silver, antimony, chloral or cyanogens, or of any compound containing any of these, or any poisonous alkaloid. - 5.
+Any other chemicals or chemical compounds formally identified by the Board of Supervisors, or the Milford Township Planning Commission, or upon the recommendations of an Environmental Advisory Council as may at any time be formed by the Township or County of Pike, as potential hazards. - 6.
 Such other compounds as may be added to the above list from time to time by resolution of the Board of Supervisors.